kiali/kiali.io/content/en/docs/Features/details.md

 The pod annotation for Kiali is: `kiali.io/dashboards: nodejs`

-==== Quarkus
+#### Quarkus

 Contains JVM-related, GC usage metrics.
-The expected metrics can be provided by link:https://smallrye.io/[SmallRye Metrics], a MicroProfile Metrics implementation.
+The expected metrics can be provided by [SmallRye Metrics](https://smallrye.io/), a MicroProfile Metrics implementation.
 Example with maven:

 ```xml
     <dependency>